Finding the web agency that best fits you

 Do they detail their process?

-A web agency will always have a set process they follow, for example here at Digital Duck, we use a seven step system of:
+A web agency will always have a set process they follow.

 On occasion, you will find agency’s that don’t talk about their process.
 In instances like that, I’d either contact them for more details or avoid them.
 If they aren’t saying it, then they’re likely trying to hide it.